Payarc/payarc-sdk/README.md

 # Payarc SDK

 The Payarc SDK allows developers to integrate Payarc's payment processing capabilities into their applications with ease.
-This SDK provides a comprehensive set of APIs to handle transactions, customer management, and more.
+This SDK provides a comprehensive set of APIs to handle transactions, customer management, and candidate merchant management.

 ## Table of Contents